DataDog/hiring-engineers/answers.md

 ### Bonus Question - Deactivate Out of Office notifications

-Monitor notifications can be turned off on the fly via the mute button in the monitor dashboard or have scheduled deactivation using the scheduled downtime feature.
+Monitor notifications can be turned off on the fly via the mute button in the monitor dashboard or you can scheduled deactivation using the scheduled downtime feature.

 * [Scheduled Downtime](https://app.datadoghq.com/monitors#downtime?)